Avesta-FA/EventLog-CheatSheet/README.md

 A combination of network logon 4624 type 3 and account logon for NTLM 4776 can be an indicator of pass the hash.

 Kerberos
-4768: Ticket Granting Ticket was granted
+4768: A Kerberos authentication ticket (TGT) was requested
-4769: Service Ticket requested
+4769: A Kerberos service ticket was requested
-4771: Pre-authentication failed
+4771: Kerberos pre-authentication failed

 ### Enumeration
 4758: A user's local group membership was enumerated